twillin912/PSZabbixTools/docs/en-US/Connect-ZabbixServer.md

 Specifies the Uniform Resource Identifier (URI) of the Internet resource to which the web request is sent.
 This parameter supports HTTP and HTTPS values.

-This parameter is required.
-The parameter name (-Uri) is optional.

 ```yaml
 Type: String
 Parameter Sets: Uri